- The Academic Program

 Students may charge books, school supplies, clothing, book bags and athletic gear at the Bookstore.
 Parents should establish a clear understanding with their child about this charge privilege.

-Included in your tuition bill is a deposit ($650 for 2017-18) for Bookstore charges.
+Included in your tuition bill is a deposit ($650 for 2020-21) for Bookstore charges.
 If a student has charged less than the deposit, parents will be credited through the business office at the end of May.
 If the charges exceed the deposit, parents are required to pay the difference.
 Each time a student exceeds the deposit by $200, a bill will be mailed by the business office.
-Parents may call the Bookstore at 816-936-1426 or email email@example.com to check on their account or request a detailed printout.
+Parents may call the Bookstore at 816-936-1426 or email Bookstore manager Joanna Kubicki at firstname.lastname@example.org, to check on their account or request a detailed printout.

 The Bookstore opens Aug.
-15, 2017 from 7:30 a.m. to 3 p.m., when workbooks, ebooks, supplies and spirit wear go on sale.
-The Bookstore's hours until school starts on Aug.
-21, 2017, will be 7:30 a.m. to 3 p.m.
-The bookstore hours throughout the school year are 7:30 a.m. to 3:30 p.m.
-Monday through Friday.
+9, from 7:30 a.m. to 3 p.m., when workbooks, ebooks, supplies and spirit wear go on sale (an email will be sent to reserve a time slot to shop).
+The Bookstore's hours until school starts will be 7:30 a.m. to 3 p.m.
+The bookstore hours throughout the school year are 7:30 a.m. to 3:30 p.m., Monday through Friday.
 Any questions should be directed to Joanna Kubicki, Bookstore manager.

 All graphing calculator serial numbers should be registered with the Bookstore, whether purchased there or not.
 The student’s name should be on the calculator.